 - Assessment of Dairy Program Operation and Capability (PDF)

 - Stronger MOAES focused on its core mission

 - Enhanced partnership with MU Extension

-- Forward looking, nimble, and stakeholder-relevant AES that will Drive CAFNR to Distinction
+- Forward looking, nimble, and stakeholder-relevant MOAES that will Drive CAFNR to Distinction